rafaelrcamargo/tbttt/README.md

 I mean, why not?

-> Just a study of terminal based apps in rust, nothing too complex around here.
+> *Note*: Just a study of terminal based apps in rust, nothing too complex around here.

-#### TODO:
+## License

-- Fix valid input checking in `move` function.
+Don't worry about it.